GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 ### Priority Experience Replay

-The experience replay mechanism in the basic DQN algorithm samples uniformely from the experience buffer.
+The experience replay mechanism in the basic DQN algorithm samples uniformly from the experience buffer.
 However, this may be sub-optimal, since some experience are more valuable than others in terms of learning.
 The method of [Prioritzed Experience Replay](https://arxiv.org/abs/1511.05952) makes an improvement in this regard by using a priority mechanism for sampling experiences in a non-uniform manner.
 Usually, the TD error is used an indication of experience